Carney, Michigan

 Carney is a village in Menominee County of the U.S. state of Michigan.
-The population was 192 at the 2010 census.
+The population was 179 as of the 2020 census.
 The village is within Nadeau Township.

-Carney is part of the Marinette, WI–MI Micropolitan Statistical Area.
+Carney is part of the Marinette, WI–MI micropolitan statistical area.

 History

-Carney began as a station on the Chicago and Northwestern Railroad in 1879.
+Carney began as a station on the Chicago and North Western Railway in 1879.
 The village was named for Frederick Carney, who owned a warehouse at the town site.